Manu01102005/Nexus/README.md

 ✅ Make To-Do Lists: Keep track of your tasks and never forget a deadline.
 Simply dictate your to-do list, and Jarvis will save it for you.

 📰 Get Current News Headlines: Stay informed with the latest news.
-Jarvis can fetch and read the top news headlines from around the world.
+Jarvis can fetch and read the top news headlines.

 🔊 Control System Volume: Adjust your computer's volume with a simple command.
 Increase or decrease the volume to your desired level without lifting a finger.